Biographies of the greatest mathematicians are in separate files by birth year:

 Bháscara II (also called Bhaskaracharya) may have been the greatest of the Hindu mathematicians.
 He made achievements in several fields of mathematics including some Europe wouldn't learn until the time of Euler.
-His textbooks dealt with many matters, including solid geometry, combinations, and advanced arithmetic methods.
+His textbooks dealt with many matters, including solid geometry and advanced arithmetic methods; and are the first texts to present clearly the formulae to enumerate combinations and permutations.
 He was also an astronomer.
 (It is sometimes claimed that his equations for planetary motions anticipated the Laws of Motion discovered by Kepler and Newton, but this claim is doubtful.)
 In algebra, he solved various equations including 2nd-order Diophantine, quartic, Brouncker's and Pell's equations.
 His Chakravala method, an early application of mathematical induction to solve 2nd-order equations, has been called "the finest thing achieved in the theory of numbers before Lagrange" (although a similar statement was made about one of Fibonacci's theorems).
 (Earlier Hindus, including Brahmagupta, contributed to this method.)
 In several ways he anticipated calculus: he used Rolle's Theorem; he may have been first to use the fact that dsin x = cos x · dx; and he once wrote that multiplication by 0/0 could be "useful in astronomy."
 In trigonometry, which he valued for its own beauty as well as practical applications, he developed spherical trig and was first to present the identity

 sin a+b = sin a · cos b + sin b · cos a

 Bháscara's achievements came centuries before similar discoveries in Europe.
 It is an open riddle of history whether any of Bháscara's teachings trickled into Europe in time to influence its Scientific Renaissance.